Spencer-Lau/In-Motion-AI/README.md

 ✨ ✨ ✨ ✨ ✨ TESTING APP VIA LIVE SHARE ✨ ✨ ✨ ✨ ✨

-Join Live Share
+• Join Live Share

-npm install to install dependencies npm run build to build the React app
+• npm install to install dependencies

+• npm run prod to build the React frontend and start the backend server

+• http://localhost:8080 to access the frontend and backend in a browser

 ✨ ✨ ✨ ✨ ✨ SETTING SUPABASE BUCKET POLICIES TO IMPORT IMAGES ✨ ✨ ✨ ✨ ✨